Grammy Award for Best New Artist: Rules changes

 These new rules were put in effect with the 59th Annual Grammy Awards.
 The category was then expanded to include eight nominees in 2019.
 Starting in 2021, screening committees were charged with determining whether the artist had attained a breakthrough or prominence prior to the eligibility year.
 Such a determination would result in disqualification.
+As of the 69th Annual Grammy Awards, an artist is allowed to submit up to a maximum of four times overall for the category, instead of three.

 Recipients

 Years reflect the year in which the Grammy Awards were handed out, for records released in the previous year.

 Inaugural winner Bobby Darin won in 1960.
 (Note: went on to score 22 top 40 hits in America, including five top three hits and a number one song.)

 Comedian Bob Newhart won in 1961.
 The same year he also won the Album of the Year award.
 (Note: He is the only non-musician to win this award.)

 The Swingle Singers were the first group and Foreign act to win this award in 1964.

 The Beatles (Members John Lennon, Paul McCartney, Ringo Starr, and George Harrison, clockwise from top left), won in 1965.
 (Note: They went on to become the best selling band of all time.)